 \section{Emerging gaming frameworks}

 Recently, several frameworks have emerged in an attempt to simplify the development of this new domain of games.
-Each of these "on-chain game engines" possesses distinct features and iterates along different verticals to facilitate the creation and management of FOC games, with various degrees of trade-offs.
+Each of these 'on-chain game engines' has distinct features and approaches to facilitate the creation and management of FOC games, each with varying trade-offs.
 This section delineates the technical nuances and provides a comparative analysis of these frameworks.